KedarPanchal/ENGR-102-Project/README.md

 **Example:** If you have number cards totaling 20 points and draw a +10 modifier, you'd score 30 points.

 #### `ActionCard`
-Cards that trigger special effects when drawn, targeting any active player.
-These cards don't have values but perform actions like:
+Cards that trigger special effects when drawn.
+These cards don't have values but perform specific actions.
+We have three specific types of action cards:

-- **Freeze:** Immediately locks a player out and banks their current score
+- **`FreezeCard`**: Immediately locks a targeted player out of the round and banks their current score.
-- **Flip Three:** Forces a player to draw three more cards
+- **`FlipThreeCard`**: Forces a targeted player to draw three more cards from the deck.
-- **Second Chance:** Protects against one duplicate (saves you from busting once)
+- **`SecondChanceCard`**: Gives the player a "second chance" token that protects them from busting once.

+When a player draws an action card (except Second Chance), they get to choose which opponent to target!

 ### Game Management Classes